Shanyder Borgelin

-Shanyder Antonio Borgelin (born 19 October 2001) is a professional footballer who plays for Major League Soccer club Inter Miami.
-Born in the United States, Borgelin represents the Haiti national team.
+Shanyder Antonio Borgelin (born 19 October 2001) is a professional footballer who plays as a forward for Indonesia Super League club Bhayangkara Presisi.
+Born in the United States, he represents the Haiti national team.

 Career

 Bethlehem Steel FC

 Borgelin appeared as an amateur player for USL Championship side Bethlehem Steel FC during their 2019 season after joining the Philadelphia Union academy in 2017.

 Inter Miami CF II

 Borgelin signed for Inter Miami CF II in February 2022.

 Inter Miami CF

-On February 16, 2023, Borgelin signed a homegrown player contract with the Inter Miami CF MLS squad.
-On February 25 he made his debut with the club as a substitute and scored his first MLS goal in a 2-0 victory against CF Montréal.
+On 16 February 2023 Borgelin signed a homegrown player contract with the Inter Miami CF MLS squad.
+On 25 February he made his debut with the club as a substitute and scored his first MLS goal in a 2–0 victory against CF Montréal.

+New Mexico United (loan)

+Signed on 16 August 2023, on loan from Inter Miami CF for the remainder of the 2023 season.

+Vendsyssel FF

+On 8 August 2024 Borgelin was sold to Vendsyssel FF of the Danish First Division for an undisclosed transfer fee.
+In June 2025, after a season where Vendsyssel got relegated, it was confirmed that Borgelin's contract had been terminated by mutual consent.

+Bhayangkara Presisi

+On 11 July 2025, Borgelin signed with Indonesia club Bhayangkara Presisi.

+Career statistics

 International career

 Borgelin debuted with the Haiti national team in a friendly 5–1 loss to Bahrain on 1 September 2021.